• Home

 The Phantom Rebel: In Search of the Headless Horseman of the Staffordshire Moorlands

 The Headless Horseman of the Staffordshire Moorlands is one of the best-known pieces of folklore in the region, but where did it come from?
-Tracing the story of the horseman back through 650 years of local history, we uncover the shocking true story of medieval murder that lies at the heart of the spectre's inspiration.
+Tracing the story of the horseman back through 650 years of local history, we uncover the shocking true story of medieval murder that may lie at the heart of the spectre's inspiration.

 CLICK TO READ 'THE PHANTOM REBEL'